-*Unfortunately we are not accepting any new patients until the end of April 2024*
+*Currently we are not accepting any new patients.*

 At Flagstaff Medical Centre we are a small and dedicated team who love what we do and we aim to provide you with professional health care services.
 We have a range of General Practice services available and many of our staff have special interests that complement the work of the practice as a whole.
 We pride ourselves in never treating people as just a number and strive to have appointments available on the day for emergencies.
 If you wish to join the Practice please click here to get an enrolment form.
 Please phone us or drive in to check us out.